5 Types of Belly Fat and What Causes Them

 2. Mommy Belly Fat

-Right after giving birth for obvious reasons females tend to be left with a little tummy fat, also referred to as the mommy fat, which is not so easy to get rid of and can be quite nerve-wracking for new mothers.
+Right after giving birth, for apparent reasons, females tend to be left with a bit of tummy fat, also called mommy fat, which is not so easy to get rid of and can be pretty nerve-wracking for new mothers.

-Besides the post-pregnancy belly caused by the accumulation of fat, there is also an exacerbated condition known as diastasis recti or as people call it – the mommy pooch- it’s when abdominal muscles dilate during the time of pregnancy and have difficulty going back to their original state.
+In addition to the post-pregnancy belly caused by fat accumulation, there is also an exacerbated condition known as diastasis recti, or, as people call it, the mommy pooch.
+It occurs when abdominal muscles dilate during pregnancy and have difficulty returning to their original state.

-Diet-wise it’s recommended to exclude an excessive amount of sweet, starchy foods, sweet soda, baked goods, white bread from the daily menu.
+Diet-wise, excluding excessive sweet, starchy foods, sweet soda, baked goods, and white bread from the daily menu is recommended.

-These foods are composed of fast-digesting carbohydrates and contain a lot of calories per 100 g of food.
+These foods are composed of fast-digesting carbohydrates and contain many calories per 100 g of food.

-As a result, a woman does not eat enough essential nutrients although receives an excess of calories and carbs, which leads to the accumulation of extra inches at the waist.
+As a result, women do not eat enough essential nutrients, although they consume an excess of calories and carbohydrates, which accumulate extra inches at the waist.

-It’s important to be patient with the results, especially in the case of breastfeeding mothers, the baby’s health should be considered, as it receives nutrients from its mother.
+It is essential to be patient with the results, especially for breastfeeding mothers.
+The baby’s health should also be considered, as it receives nutrients from its mother.

-With the help of proper nutrition and light exercises, you can remove a sagging belly and sides without risking the health of the baby.
+With the help of proper nutrition and light exercises, you can remove a sagging belly and sides without risking the baby’s health.

 3. Hormonal Belly Fat Type

-This type of belly is identified by having a lower belly bulge.
-Hormonal imbalances change the way the body stores and distribute fat.
+A lower belly bulge indicates this type of belly.
+Hormonal imbalances change the way the body stores and distributes fat.

 In general, women are much more susceptible to developing hormonal belly since it’s mostly associated with altered estrogen levels in the body, as females’ age level of estrogen tends to decline and accordingly fat distribution switches from hourglass shape of the body to “apple shape” with more fat stored in the belly.

-Although I am a doctor, I’m not your doctor so it’s best to visit a physician for a consultation to check your lab work and analyze the real cause behind your hormonal issues.
+Although I am a doctor, I am not your doctor.
+Therefore, it’s best to visit a physician for a consultation to have your lab work checked and the real cause of your hormonal issues analyzed.

 Tips

-Eating more fiber-rich foods like vegetables, leafy greens, and fruits activates digestion.
+Eating fiber-rich foods like vegetables, leafy greens, and fruits activates digestion.

 Avoid simple carbohydrates